Manifest Artist Residency Award 2021/22

 Applications will be reviewed on a competitive basis.
 One artist will be selected as the recipient(s) of the SIR award which consists of the following:

 - Free access to ALL programming at Manifest Drawing Center, which includes approximately 400 hours of life drawing sessions through weekly Open Figure, occasional QuickDraw sessions, and intermittent Drawing Marathon offerings, approximately 600 hours of access to the Manifest Community Darkroom facility, and EVERY class which has reached minimum enrollment.
+(These events have changed and evolved during the COVID-19 pandemic.)

-- Free use of the Drawing Center’s 4500 square feet of drawing, painting, and photography studio spaces between 8am and 10pm, 7 days a week, including outside of regular programming hours for a period of one year (including nominal utilities). (revised to 10 months minimum due to COVID-19 rescheduling)
+- Free use of the Drawing Center’s 4500 square feet of drawing, painting, and photography studio spaces between 8am and 10pm, 7 days a week, including outside of regular programming hours for a period of one year (including nominal utilities).

 - The scholar will be given consideration for teaching assistantships for appropriate Drawing Center course offerings, with instructor approval.
 (Teaching assistantships are unpaid.)
 Subsequently, the SIR will be given consideration for teaching courses in our studio program, for pay, during the course of the residency and beyond.
 This will be contingent upon suitability and qualifications, as well as course enrollment, and will be determined by the Drawing Center Coordinator.